campfred/yap/content/guides/preparation/rekordbox/index.md

 ---
-title: "Rekordbox Preparation Guide"
+title: Rekordbox Preparation Guide
+description: Detailed guide on how to prepare for using standalone Rekordbox hardware (CDJs, XDJs a nd whatnot) on stage.
+summary: I lay out all of the tea on how to get a nice a USB drive for DJ-ing and how to make CDJs/XDJs use your own settings for performing.
+A true anxiety reliever. ❤️‍🩹
+draft: false
 date: 2025-01-02
-# publishDate: 2025-01-02
+lastmod: 2025-01-02
-description: "Detailed guide on how to prepare for using standalone Rekordbox hardware (CDJs, XDJs a nd whatnot) on stage."
-categories: ["guides"]
+categories:
+  - guides
-tags: ["djing", "rekordbox", "tech", "music"]
+tags:
+  - djing
+  - rekordbox
+  - tech
+  - music
-# series: "Preperation guides"
+# series: Preperation guides
 # series_order: 1
 showTableOfContents: true
 ---